Quick Answer

 Zap 6: Daily job summary email

 You start each morning opening ServiceM8, checking your calendar, cross-referencing your van stock list.
 It takes 15 minutes before you even start the engine.
+This Zap removes all of that.

 Trigger: Schedule → Every Day at 6:00 AM